 - Be careful what you say: When you’re speaking to other people about the crash, don’t tell them that the crash was your fault.
 Many factors can contribute to a crash, so a full investigation is needed to know the actual cause.
 However, anything you say to the police or the other driver’s insurance company may be used against you.
 Don’t speak with the other driver’s insurance company without consulting a lawyer.
 The insurance company may try to talk you into a settlement that is much lower than the fair value of your claim.
 Don’t sign any kind of release presented by the other driver’s insurance.

 - Report the accident: Many insurance policies require that you report the crash as soon as possible.
 If the police weren’t called to the scene, you might need to file a Crash Report.
 Texas law requires that you file a Crash Report if there were any injuries, fatalities, or property damage worth more than $1,000.

 - Keep good records: Take notes on your medical visits, including days, times, how you’re feeling, and what the doctor said.
 Keep a record of anyone you speak with about the accident, including your insurance company.
 If the police were dispatched to the scene, get a copy of the official accident report.

-- Contact an experienced attorney: Dealing with the aftermath of a car accident is complicated.
+- Contact an experienced attorney: Dealing with the aftermath of a car crash is complicated.
 You must prove liability in order to get all the money you’re owed, and insurance companies will do everything they can to try to avoid paying.
 Recovering from a car wreck is stressful enough without having to deal with insurance companies and Bexar County courts.
 A skilled San Antonio car accident lawyer can reduce this stress by gathering the evidence you need for your case, negotiating with insurance companies on your behalf, and representing you in court if needed.
 Learn more about what you should do after a car accident in San Antonio.